Popular NYC sports photographer dead at 48 from COVID-19 - The Boston Globe

 NEW YORK — Anthony Causi, a highly skilled and exceedingly popular sports photographer for The New York Post who covered the city’s teams for 25 years, died Sunday from the new coronavirus.
 He was 48.

-Causi was married with two young children.
-Many of New York’s professional teams and several players posted messages on Twitter expressing sadness, condolences and paying tribute to him.
+Mr. Causi was married with two young children.
+Many of New York’s professional teams and several players posted messages on Twitter expressing sadness, condolences, and paying tribute to him.

 Advertisement

-Causi was a smiling and friendly fixture at venues from Yankee Stadium to Madison Square Garden and others all over the New York area.
-His action shots often popped impressively on The Post’s sports pages, and he was well-liked not only by media colleagues but also the famous players he chronicled.
+Mr. Causi was a smiling and friendly fixture at venues from Yankee Stadium to Madison Square Garden and others all over the New York area.
+His action shots often popped impressively on the Post’s sports pages, and he was well liked not only by media colleagues but also the famous players he chronicled.

 Curtis Granderson, former Yankees and Mets outfielder, wrote: “New York baseball won’t be the same without him in the photo pit.”

-Philadelphia Phillies shortstop Didi Gregorius, who played for the Yankees from 2015-19: “Anthony was a great, funny and awesome guy to talk to and learn from about sports photography ... may he Rest In Peace.”
+Philadelphia Phillies shortstop Didi Gregorius, who played for the Yankees from 2015-19, tweeted: “Anthony was a great, funny and awesome guy to talk to and learn from about sports photography . . . may he Rest In Peace.”

 Advertisement